gitpan/POE-Component-IRC-Plugin-BaseWrap/README.md

     __END__

     <Zoffix> TimeBot, time
     <TimeBot> Zoffix, time over here is: Mon Mar 10 18:12:15 2008

-=head1 PoCo FLAVOR
+# PoCo FLAVOR

-This distribution also contains L<POE::Component::IRC::Plugin::BasePoCoWrap>
-module, for wrapping L<POE::Component> stuff.
+This distribution also contains [POE::Component::IRC::Plugin::BasePoCoWrap](https://metacpan.org/pod/POE::Component::IRC::Plugin::BasePoCoWrap) module, for wrapping [POE::Component](https://metacpan.org/pod/POE::Component) stuff.

-=head1 DESCRIPTION
+# DESCRIPTION

 The module is a base class which provides features such as limiting user access to the plugin (banned/root), triggering on matching trigger.
 The module provides listening to requests in public channels as well as /notice and /msg messages.

-=head1 FORMAT OF THIS DOCUMENT
+# FORMAT OF THIS DOCUMENT

 This document contains a section at the end titled "PLUGIN DOCUMENTATION" which you can copy/paste into your module when using this base class to describe any functionality that this plugin offers.
-It is B<recommended>
-that you read that documentation B<first> as to know in details the functionality of this base class.
+It is __recommended__ that you read that documentation __first__ as to know in details the functionality of this base class.

 In this document a word "plugin" refers to the POE::Component::IRC::Plugin which is to be using this base class.

-=head1 SUBS YOU NEED TO/CAN OVERRIDE
+# SUBS YOU NEED TO/CAN OVERRIDE

-=head2 C<_make_default_args>
+## `_make_default_args`

     sub _make_default_args {
         return (